Cultural Perspectives Training

 - Increasing cultural competence by applying anti-oppressive ideologies and methods into work and daily life

-- Strengthening collaborative working relationships with Indigenous people and communities
+- Increased ability for strengthening collaborative working relationships with Indigenous peoples and communities

 Length: 7 hours in class and 8 hours online